Click here for important safety warnings and precautions prior to use.

-The patented Power Barrel features a combination of 5-pound and 15-pound resistance bands (model dependent) that can be combined to provide up to twenty swing speed settings ranging from little league to major league.
+The sliding Power Barrel features eight resistance bands that can be engaged for preset swing speeds from little league to major league.

 Download SEC Coach Nate Headley's 10 week bat speed program.
 Programming is available from ages 10U to Professional.
 Train 20 minutes per day 3 to 4 times per week and start ripping it to the opposite field.

-Swing Without A Ball To Increase Your Swing Speed
+Swing Without A Ball To Increase Your Bat Speed